What Bruce does during his "Regular Servicing"

 - Backup the Windows Registry

 - Run a batch file to stop many processes/apps/programs that may be running.
-Stopping the many programs that are running in the background is useful for making the next steps works as best as possible.
+Stopping the many programs that are running in the background is useful for making the next steps work better & faster.

 - Using CCleaner: